nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 The input fields of vendors and events have varying constraints and are as listed below.
 Note that leading and trailing whitespaces in inputs will be removed.

-### Name

-Names must start with an alphanumeric character and must not contain `/`.
+**Name** : Names must start with an alphanumeric character and must not contain `/`.

-### Phone Number

-Phone numbers should only contain numbers, and it should be at least 3 digits long.
+**Phone Number** : Phone numbers should only contain numbers, and it should be at least 3 digits long.

-### Description

-Descriptions can take in any characters but cannot be blank.
+**Description** : Descriptions can take in any characters but cannot be blank.

-### Date

-Date inputs can be in any of the following formats:
+**Date** : Date inputs can be in any of the following formats:
 1. `dd-MM-uuuu`
 2. `uuuu-MM-dd`
 3. `dd MMM uuuu`